hyadess/CSE322-Computer-Networks-Sessional/README.md

-** for ns3 offline 2, you can observe the sh file to find out the directory tree of the output graphs
+** for ns3 offline 2, you can observe the sh file to find out the directory tree of the output graphs . the adaptive reno files should be placed in correct place. just google it.